jlricon/demo/dataml.md

  * ~~Titanic dataset~~
 * Financial analysis
 * Shamelessly copy Emil's website
-* 'Learn to read a paper' website
+* 'Learn to read a paper' website (Explain what everything means, with pretty plots)
-* Scalable Capital
+* Replicate Scalable Capital's model
 Where to put them? artirj.github.io or get hosting.
 Or AWS

 ## Other